No-Scalpel Vasectomy FAQ

 Vasectomy won’t change your voice, your beard, your muscles, your sex drive, your erections, or your climaxes.
 Some men say that without the worry of accidental pregnancy and the bother of other birth control methods, the freedom results in substantially improved sexual fulfillment.

-Most medical experts, including special panels convened by the National Institutes of Health and by the World Health Organization, have concluded that vasectomy is a safe and simple procedure.
+Many medical experts, including special panels convened by the National Institutes of Health and by the World Health Organization, have concluded that vasectomy is a safe and simple procedure.
 Vasectomy is surgery nevertheless, and all surgery has some risks, such as bleeding and infection, among others.
 However, serious problems are uncommon.

 Occasionally, we have men who have very “tight” or “constricted” scrotums.